Performing system maintenance tasks

 Log Collection overview

-The task log collection mechanism allows you to download all log files for a specific ETL/System task with a single click, and also includes hierarchy rule logs.
+The task log collection mechanism enables you to download all log files for a specific ETL/System task with a single click, and also includes hierarchy rule logs.

 Collected logs include a variety of additional information, such as: